sagemath/trac_to_gh/Issue 7266.md

 # Issue 7266: implement computation of Silverman height bounds

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7266

 Original creator: was